“Thinking is mother of necessity and grandmother of invention.”

 “ …for there is nothing good or bad but thinking makes it so. ” William Shakespeare

 There is a famous proverb, necessity is the mother of invention”, in my opinion, thinking is the mother of necessity.
 When you think, you bring necessity to your life.
-And when necessity is recognized, you tend to search the ways to invent some ideas on how to produce things which will help in achieving it.
+And when necessity is recognized, you tend to search the ways to invent some ideas on how to produce things that will help in achieving it.
 So ultimately thinking became the grandmother of the invention.
-Everything we use in our life invented by someone who had thought that it is a need for human life.
+Everything we use in our life was invented by someone who had thought that it is a need for human life.